rubenvar/csv-reader/README.md

 CSV Reader detects if the current tab is a `.csv` page (correctly most of the time).

+### Output

+It offers different options (see images and examples below):

-It transforms the raw `csv` data into a table, nicely formatted so it's easy to scan (see images below).
+- Transform the raw `csv` data into a table, nicely formatted so it's easy to scan.
+- Keep the raw `csv` data but rainbow-color it to make it easier to read (inspired by the [Rainbow CSV VS Code extension](https://github.com/mechatroner/vscode_rainbow_csv)).
+- Download the data formatted as JSON (when there is a data header – title row).

+### Input

 It allows the user to input some settings: